Timi16/Nairarolls/frontend/README.md

 ## 🚀 Overview

-Dizburza is an enterprise-grade payroll management platform that leverages Web3 technology to provide secure, transparent, and efficient payroll processing.
+NairaRolls is an enterprise-grade payroll management platform that leverages Web3 technology to provide secure, transparent, and efficient payroll processing.
 Built with Multi-Party Computation (MPC) wallet technology and integrated with cNGN stablecoin, it offers unparalleled security and compliance for organizations across Nigeria and beyond.

+**🌐 NEW: Universal Wallet Support** - Now integrated with Push Chain UI Kit, enabling users from **any blockchain** (Ethereum, Solana, Polygon, Base, etc.) to connect and process payroll seamlessly!

 ### Key Benefits